TruStory

 Future plans

 Sevi aims at continuing to stretch its solutions by scaling up its existing sellers and launching partnerships with local financial institutions.
-It further targets by 2025 to have reached international scale and expand to other countries within Africa.

 “We are thrilled to be able to support such a high-quality fintech startup.
 In our experience of building value chains based on a fair distribution of profit, power, and value, we haven’t seen a solution that brings transactions, credit, and orders together in such a seamless way as Sevi does.” – Jaap-Jan Verboom, Truvalu